oracle-livelabs/adb/shared/adb-load-analyze-workshop/load-local-files-db-actions/load-local-files-db-actions.md

     ![Click EXPLORE in the Data Load page.](./images/click-explore-in-data-load-page.png " ")

-8. The Catalog shows the *CHANNELS_LOCAL* table has been successfully created.
+8. The Catalog shows the *CUSTOMER\_SEGMENT* table has been successfully created.
 You can click the table name to see the data.

     ![View the new table in the Catalog.](./images/view-new-table.png " ")